Neurodiagnostic Technology Training Program

 Program Structure

-This is a full-time (32 hours/week), in-person program, divided into 3 unequal trimesters, each of which includes a didactic and an experiential course.
+This is a full-time (32 hours/week), in-person program, divided into 3 unequal trimesters, each of which includes a didactic and an experiential component.
 During clinical practicums, students train in VUMC neurodiagnostic laboratories under supervision.

 1st trimester